mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 3. Flows Lifecycle

-The Kotlin coroutines library provides a set of functions to control the lifecycle of a flow.
-Barely, we can add an hook function for flow creation, for each emitted element, and for the completion of the flow.
+The Kotlin coroutines library provides a set of functions to control a flow's lifecycle.
+We can only add a hook function for flow creation, for each emitted element, and for the completion of the flow.

-The `onStart` function lets us adding operations to be executed when the flow is started.
+The `onStart` function lets us add operations to be executed when the flow is started.
 We pass a lambda to the `onStart` function.
-A good question is: When a flow is started?
+A good question is: When does a flow starto emit values?
 A flow is started when a terminal operation is called on it.
-We've seen the `collect` function as terminal operation so far.
+So far, we've seen the `collect` function as a terminal operation.
 The lambda of the `onStart` function is executed immediately after the terminal operation.
-It doesn't wait the first element to be emitted.
+It doesn't wait for the first element to be emitted.
 Let's make an example.
 We want to print a message when the flow is started.
 Also, we want to simulate some latency in the emission of the values.

 ```kotlin
 val spiderMenWithLatency: Flow<Actor> = flow {